davidpongoGit/Technical-Exercise-Submission-Kubernetes/README.md

 - TC02: When entering the website, you should not be logged in by default and should have the options visible to either log in or sign up.
 - TC03: Ensure all input fields on the login path and sign-up path have placeholders.

+The manual tests will pass when ran as e2e automation because there is no test step implementation.

 Automated Testing Coverage:
 - TC04: Entering an incorrect email or password will display an error message.
 - TC05: Existing user account is able to log in successfully.